 If you are new to stockpiling, start small with the three day stash.
 Once you think you have it nailed then put it to the test by living off it for three days.

-No cheating and rushing off to the store for something you forgot, or sneaking stuff from another source that is not in your stockpile.
+No rushing off to the store for something you forgot, or sneaking stuff from another source that is not in your stockpile!

 Keep a journal of what you ate and what you felt could be improved and most importantly what you forgot!